Tuesday, December 31, 2024

 General Sharon's plan was to drive west towards a crossing point on the Suez Canal.
 With support from Israeli paratroopers and with an armored division in reserve, they would use pontoons and rafts to establish a bridgehead on the canal's western bank.
 If they succeeded, the IDF would be able to advance north and south to threaten Cairo (the Egyptian capital) and the Egyptian Third Army around the city of Port Suez.
 They would also be able to destroy Egyptian SAM (surface-to-air missile) sites.
 This would allow the Israeli Air Force to fly close-support missions for the infantry.

 The IDF's first target was the Egyptian defensive line just north of the Great Bitter Lake.
 Located at the lake was an Egyptian agricultural research station.
-Due to the lettering on the instruments, the IDF soldiers nicknamed, "Chinese Farm".
+Due to the lettering on the instruments, the IDF soldiers nicknamed it the, "Chinese Farm".
 Although the writing was actually Japanese the name stuck, and the battle that followed would be forever remembered as, the Battle of the Chinese Farm.
 Leading the attack would be the Israeli 143rd Armored Division.

 Part III